DependableSystemsLab/Ranger/README.md

 ### 4. To evaluate the effectiveness of Ranger under models using reduced-precision datatype

-Replace the current benchmark_folder/TensorFI/faultTypes.py with benchmark_folder/TensorFI/16-bit-faultTypes.py and then perform fault injection as before.
+Replace the contents in *benchmark_folder/TensorFI/faultTypes.py* with those in *benchmark_folder/TensorFI/16-bit-faultTypes.py* (the file name unchanged) and then perform fault injection as before.

 ```
 # In the LeNet example, the default setup is provided so you don't need to replace the file manually.